Seven Strategies for Handling Difficult Questions –

 No one can know the answer to every question.
 It’s how the inevitable is handled that separates the amateurs from the Pros.

 Use the following Seven Strategies to field even the toughest questions with tact and poise.

 Repeat the question and reflect it back to your audience, “Does anyone here have any experience with that?”

 When you allow the audience to help you, they will save you without ever realizing it.
 In fact, the audience will revere you because adults love to be involved and share their knowledge.
-After you have fielded all of the contributions, be sure to summarize and add your own ideas if any have been sparked.
+After you have fielded all contributions, summarize, and add your own ideas, if any have been sparked.

 2. I’ll Get Back to You

 This trusted standard works well if you do Three Things…

 Be conspicuous.
 Make sure everyone knows you are writing the question down.
 I go so far as telling the audience, “I am writing this question down.”

 - Tell the questioner exactly when you will get back to them.

 Be honest.
 Then do it.
 Can you get back to them by the end of the day?
 If it is an allday program, can you get back to them after lunch?